 Moving can be tough when you are trying to buy and sell a home all at once.
 The FHA, Fanny Mae, and Freddie Mac all have rules about getting a second mortgage while you still own your home.
 If you want to secure an additional mortgage, you will have to clear a few hurdles.

-How to Move if Your House Hasn’t Sold Yet in Windsor CT
+How To Move If Your House Hasn’t Sold Yet In Windsor CT

-You need to have a good reason for needing to move right away, and not after your current house has sold.
+You need to have a good reason for needing to move right away, and not after your current property has sold.
 For example, moving because your family needs a larger space, you are separating from your spouse or for work purposes.

 Also, you cannot owe more than 75% of the value of the first home.
 There are additional restrictions as well, do your homework before assuming you will qualify for an additional loan through the FHA.